mlresearch/v33/_posts/2014-04-02-stathopoulos14.md

 ---
-title: "{Bat Call Identification with Gaussian Process Multinomial Probit Regression and a Dynamic Time Warping Kernel}"
+title: Bat Call Identification with Gaussian Process Multinomial Probit Regression and a Dynamic Time Warping Kernel
 abstract: We study the problem of identifying bat species from echolocation calls in order to build automated bioacoustic monitoring algorithms.
 We employ the Dynamic Time Warping algorithm which has been successfully applied for bird flight calls